jacqueline-rivera/customer-churn/README.md

 </p>
 <!--![billing-payment](https://user-images.githubusercontent.com/71897317/129412433-dd3f7327-5d75-408f-b854-f73d83ce5699.png)-->

 First we have the table for _PaperlessBilling_ and _PaymentMethod_.
 We can see that there is an overall pattern of paperless billing leading to higher churn rates.
 Below we have the table for _Contract_ and _PaymentMethod_.
-'Month-to-month' contracts paid with 'Electronic check' have a high churn rate of almost 54% while the same contract paith with a 'Mailed check' has a significantly lower churn rate of 31.58%.
+'Month-to-month' contracts paid with 'Electronic check' have a high churn rate of almost 54% while the same contract paid with a 'Mailed check' has a significantly lower churn rate of 31.58%.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/129412499-6d7eaa2f-5a74-44db-80e1-9de685f8361f.png"/>